-1. Sexual Misconduct:
+- 1. Sexual Misconduct:

 - a.
 No student shall be engaged in amorous kissing, other inordinate displays of affection.
+(Level 1-2)

-(Level 1-2) - b.
+- b.
 No student shall consent to and participate in any form of sexual activity.

+- Elementary School Level 1-3

+- Middle and High School Level 2-3

+- Contact CCSDPD

-(Level 2-3 and contact Public Safety) - c.
+- c.
 No student shall expose one's intimate body parts or "moon" in public.
 Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.

+- Elementary School Level 1-2

+- Middle School Level 2

+- High School Level 2-4

+- Contact CCSDPD

-(Level 2-3) - d.
+- d.
 No student shall commit any act of verbal, written, gesture-oriented, or physical sexual misconduct on school property, school buses, at school-sponsored events, or while using school technology resources.

-(Level 2-3)
+- Elementary and Middle Level 1-3

+- High School Level 2-4

-2. Sexual Harassment:
+- 2. Sexual Harassment: